 Wild turkeys in Massachusetts

 At the time of colonial settlement, the wild turkey was widespread in Massachusetts.
 Due to habitat loss, turkeys were extirpated from the state and the last known native bird was killed in 1851.
 In the 1970s, MassWildlife biologists trapped 37 turkeys in New York and released them in the Berkshires.
 The new flock grew in what was an ideal mix of agricultural and forested lands, and by the fall of 1978 the estimated population was about 1,000 birds.
 With birds also moving in from adjacent states, turkeys soon ranged throughout most parts of Massachusetts west of the Connecticut River.
 In-state transplants of the birds, conducted until 1996, continued to expand their range into the central, northeastern, and southeastern parts of the state.
 In 1991, the wild turkey was named the state’s official game bird.
-The estimated population now exceeds 25,000 birds!
+The estimated population now between 30,000 and 35,000 birds!
 Under careful management, the future looks bright for turkeys; sportsmen, naturalists, and other wildlife enthusiasts welcome their return.

 Wild turkeys are an important natural resource in Massachusetts.
 They are classified as game birds, for which a management program and regulated hunting seasons have been established.